 Note that the assumption for that lemma is that all events $A_1, A_2,\dots$ need to be mutually independent.
 However, a same shorter walk could appear in multiple events; then, there is a correlation between these events.
-As \cite{fronczak_average_2004} points out, the proportion of such correlations is negligible for short walks($k \ll N$).\\ Moreover, \cite{rastelli_properties_2016} has shown that the quantities above could be estimated using the following explicit expression:
+As \cite{fronczak_average_2004} points out, the proportion of such correlations is negligible for short walks ($k \ll N$).\\ Moreover, \cite{rastelli_properties_2016} has shown that the quantities above could be estimated using the following explicit expression:

-As suggested in \cite{rastelli_properties_2016}, when a network is given, setting $\gamma=1$, $\phi$ and $\tau$ could be found through ad-hoc method that matches the observed and theoretical value of average degree and clustering coefficient through equation \eqref{eq:kbar} and \eqref{eq:cc}.
+As suggested in \cite{rastelli_properties_2016}, for an observed network, assuming $\gamma=1$, $\phi$ and $\tau$ could be found via an ad-hoc method that matches the observed and theoretical values of average degree and the clustering coefficient through equation \eqref{eq:kbar} and \eqref{eq:cc}.